 Sunderland-born brewer and co-owner with brother Cuthbert of Vaux Breweries.
 Their grandfather Cuthbert Vaux (1779-1850) had established the brewery.
 Ernest Vaux was a friend of Robert Baden Powell and together they set up The Vaux Own Scout Group in Sunderland, thought to be the world’s first official scout group.

 Felling-born footballer with Newcastle United and England and a football TV commentator.
 Having played for Durham amateur side Tow Law Town, Waddle signed for Newcastle United at the age of 19 while working for a frozen food factory at Quebec in County Durham.
 He would make 170 appearances for the Magpies scoring 46 goals.
 His later career as a footballer took him to Spurs, Marseille, Sheffield Wednesday and briefly Sunderland as well as a number of other clubs.
-Waddle made 62 appearances for England and in 1987 made it into the top 20 in a singing duo with fellow England footballer Glenn Hoddle with the song Diamond Lights.
+Waddle made 62 appearances for England.
+In 1987 Waddle made it into the top 20 music charts as a singer in a duo with fellow England footballer, Glenn Hoddle performing the specially written song Diamond Lights.